 The below guide outlines the required documentation and processes incoming residents are required to complete prior to the start of their programs.

 Once the RMS matches are released in mid-January, applicants will receive a letter of offer via e-mail from the Program Coordinator.
-Once they have been accepted into the program, incoming residents will be asked to provide their necessary personal details which will then be forwarded to our Human Resources department.
+Incoming residents will be asked to provide their necessary personal details which will then be forwarded to our Human Resources department.
 Shortly thereafter, the optional Residency Training Agreements (RTA) will be forwarded to you for consideration.
 Once your RTA has been received (please advise us immediately if you elect not to engage in the RTA), you will then be required to apply online for your residency position (not to worry - this is only a formality and your position is secure).
 Once this is completed, an official offer letter and hiring package will then be mailed to each resident for completion.

 human resources forms/information

-- Signed Metro Residency Training Agreement (RTA)/Non-Metro Residency Training Agreement - if you elect to engage in the RTA, please sign the copy and mail directly back to the Administrative Assistant immediately on receipt.
+Signed Residency Training Agreement (RTA) - if you elect to engage in the RTA, please select which training agreement you prefer, sign the copy and mail directly back to the Administrative Assistant immediately on receipt.

-- For identification purposes, your photo ID must be worn/visible at all times and serves as a set of "keys" that will provide you access to the secure areas of our sites.
+Photo ID - The Administrative Assistant will be processing a bulk request for all photo IDs prior to the start of the program in April for the Year 1 program and June for the Year 2 program.
+For identification purposes, your photo ID must be worn/visible at all times and serves as a set of "keys" that will provide you access to the secure areas of our sites.

-- Ensure your vaccines are up to date.
-Please contact the occupational health nurse (OHN) at 1-866-922-9464 before May 6th.
+Ensure your vaccines are up to date.
+Please contact the occupational health nurse (OHN) at 1-866-922-9464 after June 3rd.
 The OHN will ask you a series of questions, so please have your vaccination record with you in advance.
 (Note: UBC students may request a copy of their vaccination history which was submitted for entry to the E2P program from the UBC Pharmacy front desk).
 The OHN will provide you with a list of clinic sites and dates to complete your vaccination updates should this be required.
 Please ensure all of your vaccinations are up to date prior to the start of your residency program.

 The below documents to be completed and mailed back using the provided envelope in your hiring package to the Fraser Health On-Boarding Team in Surrey.
 For any questions related to the below forms, please call the On-Boarding Representative at 604-953-5122 ext.
 769539.